giorgiop94/digital-garden/_notes/Talks - Metta and Emptiness - Rob Burbea and Catherine McGee.md

 ## Talk - Freeing the Self
 ### Summary on Emptiness
 - There's suffering and causes of suffering
-	- Craving and clinging are common causes for craving
+	- Craving and clinging are common causes for suffering
 	- **We crave and cling because of a deep misunderstanding about who we are, and how the world is**
 	- We don't see the emptiness of things, the dependent co-arising
 - Things neither exist nor they don't exist ([[The Middle Path]])